econya/yosis/doc/knowledgebase.md

 * Global Site Settings implemented by a crude [SiteSettings Model](app/model/site_settings).
 No seed or prepopulation, they are created on the fly in the controller.
 Tradeoffs made.
+Its model allows for a kind and attachments.
+The kind can be markdown, so that a html-rendered version is stored in the db rather than being rerendered on every page view.
-* Other Side wide settings can be set via environment variables.
+* Other site wide settings can be set via environment variables.

+#### Markdown

+Via redcarpet.

 ### Spam and Security